UM atUM [S02-ep13]: From the Resilience of Teeth to the Hummingbird

 In the second half of the program, we take you to Montpellier University Hospital, specifically to the anesthesia and intensive care unit at Arnaud de Villeneuve Hospital, where Dr. Philippe Gaudard introduces us to the Colibri, the world’s lightest extracorporeal circulatory support system.

-Finally, our last guest is Jean-Paul Udave, a secularism expert at the University of Montpellier and the organizer of the lecture on the constitutional principle of secularism, which will be given on February1 at the Aimé Shoening Student Union (Richter Campus) by Gwénaële Calvès, a professor of public law at the University of Cergy-Pontoise.
+Finally, our last guest is Jean-Paul Udave, who serves as the secularism advisor at the University of Montpellier and is organizing the lecture on the constitutional principle of secularism to be given on February1 at the Aimé Shoening Student Center (Richter Campus) by Gwénaële Calvès, a professor of public law at the University of Cergy-Pontoise.

 Co-production: Divergence FM / University of Montpellier